Sidekick

 Loop maths: a clean single pass needs all items complete (completenessitems); expected customer cycles = 1 ÷ that probability.
 Durations OFF and ON are identical — Sidekick changes only first-pass completeness.
 Figures describe the case, not individuals.

-Put the four together and the story isn’t “an AI that handles cases.”
+Put the four together and the story isn’t “a tool that handles cases.”
 It’s four linked mechanisms:

 None of these replaces the core system, the workflow engine, or human judgement.
 Sidekick stays quiet when it has nothing useful to add, and measures even its own silence.
 The win is speed, consistency, and the agent’s scarce attention spent where it genuinely matters.